 Our Social Entrepreneurs Project (SEP) was developed to engage school children with fundraising through social enterprise.

 Our charitable income exceeded £1 million for the first time.

 50,000 children were now directly supported by our projects every year.

 Our project office moved to Tanzania from South Africa, reflecting our expansion into Eastern Africa.

 A new 1010 Challenge began in celebration of our 10th Birthday.

 12 marathons were run in 12 days for HOPEHIV as part of the ‘12 in 12’ fundraising challenge.

-WeSeeHope USA will be founded.
+WeSeeHope USA was founded.

 By 2020 we aim to be supporting 150,000 children every single year!